Business Support Organizations and Resources

 US Small Business Administration (SBA) – Since 1953, the U.S. Department of Commerce contains an active business-service division to assist business organizations called the US Small Business Administration, also known as the SBA.
 The SBA is a unique federal government division as there are several offices located throughout Illinois that house the SBA called Small Business Development Centers.
 The closest office to Wheeling is at Harper Community College, located in Palatine.
 Harper College Small Business Development Center (SBDC) has free services to businesses including online webinars.
 The SBA has created the U.S. SBA - IL Resource Guide for Small Business (PDF) to help entrepreneurs to launch their new business.

 The Department of Commerce and Economic Opportunity (DCEO) is the lead state agency responsible for improving Illinois' competitiveness in the global economy.
 Guided by an innovative regional approach, DCEO administers a wide range of programs offer employee training assistance, low-interest loans for businesses, trade and exportation assistance and much more.
-Illinois DCEO partnered with the Village of Wheeling in the past which resulted in Richelieu Foods opening up a facility in the Village.
+Illinois DCEO partnered with the Village of Wheeling in the past which resulted in Richelieu Foods opening a facility in the Village.
 Richelieu Foods has done so well in Wheeling, they are expanding their current facility by another 25,000 SF.

 For information about additional DCEO resources, please visit the following sites: